 Not only does this capitalize on the tried and tested “surprise and delight” gesture, but it will almost certainly create some social media buzz around your brand, which in turn attracts more signups and expands your database of loyalty program members.

 This means more email addresses for your e-marketing campaigns, more phone numbers for tailored offers via text/push notification, and so on.
+At Stamp Me, we have found that this a sure-fire way to distinguish your loyalty program.

 4. Periodically upgrade customers to a higher VIP tier temporarily